joelclermont/kendo-docs/api/dataviz/chart.md

 The column configuration options.
 The default options for all column series.
 For more details see the series options.

+### `seriesDefaults.donut` : **Object**

+The donut configuration options.
+The default options for all donut series.
+For more details see the series options.

 ### `seriesDefaults.gap` : **Number** *(default: 1.5)*

  The distance between category clusters.